srishti-khandelwal-coindcx/rest-api/source/index.html.md

 | endTime | No      | timestamp in ms, eg: `1562855417000`  |
 | limit | No      | Default: 500; Max: 1000  |

-This API provides with a sorted list(in ascending order according to time key) of candlestick bars for given pair.
+This API provides with a sorted list(in descending order according to time key) of candlestick bars for given pair.
 Candles are uniquely identified by their time.

 **Valid intervals**